Kunj-13/StockSense/Weekly Reports/Weekly Report - 10-9.md

 ### Subsection 2: What We Did
 - **Navid and Kunj (Machine Learning):** Finished the embedding of the documents into CSV format, and looked into OpenAI Whisper in case we plan to add any videos to the context of the chatbot.
 - **Krish and Sahil (Back-End):** Set up the vector database and started looking into how to submit the documents into the database.
-- **Tahira and Neville (Front-End):** Working on our app, but holding off on in-depth interactivity for now.
-We have components and are trying to get a layout going first.
+- **Tahira and Neville (Front-End):** We have gotten prototype AI chatboxes going, so we are going to see if they work properly for API calls.
+We are still holding off on adding in-depth interactivity until we get the main part of the program working (AI chatbox) and make it look better.
+We have a basic layout at this point.
+Since our work is separate, we will work to combine them if they function correctly.

 ### Troubles
 There were no major issues this week, other than the slight mistake of Navid and Kunj embedding the documents into CSV files instead of JSON, which is what the vector database requires.
 This is an easy fix.
 Other than that, no other teams encountered significant troubles.